duke-bgc-lab/neonMetabolismHelpers/README.md

 ## Prepare time series data

 After the data from NEON and/or MacroSheds has been downloaded, the data are prepared into sub-daily (e.g. 15 minute) time series files for each site using `nmh_prep_metab()` that will serve as inputs to `streamMetabolizer` . `streamMetabolizer` requires input time series with as a data frame with required column names: `solar.time`, `DO.obs`, `DO.sat`, `temp.water`, `discharge`, `depth`, `light` .
-Therefore, the goal of `nmh_prep_data()` is to perform the formatting, necessary calculations, and data access where needed and output csv files for each site.
+Therefore, the goal of `nmh_prep_neon_data()` is to perform the formatting, necessary calculations, and data access where needed and output csv files for each site.

 The time-series starts with the dissolved oxygen and water temperature data, as these are the core data in modeling metabolism.
 In the data paper associated with this R package, we have taken additional steps to process these data before modeling.
 Data were downloaded from NEON and uploaded to the [StreamPULSE portal](https://data.streampulse.org/index), and were visually QAQC'd in addition to the quality flags (QF) that NEON populates in their data products.
 The QAQC'd data were accessed from the `StreamPULSE` R package and the following steps were applied.